sebastianspicker/phyphox-arduino-classroom-kit/docs/ci/ci.md

 - Prefer pinned versions for tools and dependencies.

 ## Releasing

-To publish a release, tag a version (e.g. `v1.2.0`) and create a GitHub Release.
+To publish a release, tag a version (for example `v1.2.0`) and create a GitHub Release.
 Optionally attach `phyphox-experiments.zip` from `make bundle` so users can download all experiments in one file.

 ## Optional: act
 If you use `act` locally, prefer `make ci` for parity and keep runtime images minimal.
 Avoid adding secrets to local runs unless required by new jobs.